- Beyond weak domestic data, global economic conditions now weakening

 Australian dollar forecast gets little help from domestic conditions

 As we pointed out in our previous commentary, domestic conditions have not provided much help for the Aussie dollar.
 GDP growth continues to underperform developed country peers, while high frequency economic data (such as retail sales and wage growth), also point to a weak pace of future growth.
 Wage growth (a recent focus of the Reserve Bank of Australia) and retail sales growth is shown below:

 As can be seen above, wage growth and retail sales growth have failed to match the pace of previous upturns.
 While retail sales grew at 4%+ in the past, recent figures have peaked around 2.5% last year.
 Similarly, wage growth grew at 2.5%+ in the previous period of expansion, but is tracking just above 2% today.
 Thanks to fairly mediocre growth, the Reserve Bank of Australia has few incentives to consider raising interest rates.

 Australian dollar outlook: from bullish to neutral

 While our previous commentaries on the Australian dollar have been more bullish, momentum has been waning while international and domestic economic conditions continue to worsen.
 As the data has continued to worsen, a bullish stance is no longer warranted.
-Over the coming weeks, we expect to downgrade our medium-term outlook on the currency to neutral as a result.
+Over the coming weeks, we expect to downgrade our Australian dollar expectations in the medium-term to neutral as a result.